seale61/jwt-server/README.md

        sudo systemctl restart mginx

 Your JWT Server is now functional!
+Now for the fun part...

+# Usage